Generated Factories

 }

-Nette DI can generate factory code automatically.
-All you have to do is create an interface and Nette DI will generate an implementation.
+Nette DI can automatically generate factory code.
+All you need to do is create an interface, and Nette DI will generate the implementation.
 The interface must have exactly one method named create and declare a return type:

 interface ArticleFactory